erensayar/smart-garage-system/README.md

 # Installation

+-Be sure you have JDK and Maven, installed in your system.

 - Be sure you have an Python3 and pip, installed in your system.

     - further information about [Python](https://www.python.org/downloads/)